gravis (MG) is a neuromuscular disorder that causes weakness in the skeletal

-- drooping of eyelid
+- drooping of eyelids

 - double vision

 of 40.
 Women are more likely to be diagnosed as younger adults, whereas men are

-How Is Myasthenia Gravis Diagnosed?
+How Is Myasthenia Gravis

 will perform a complete physical exam, as well as take a detailed history of your

 - checking your reflexes